aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getEndArrowLength() {#getEndArrowLength--}

+<b>@deprecated.</b> Please use the 'endArrowLength' property instead.
 Specifies the length of the arrowhead for the end of a line.

 ```javascript
 getEndArrowLength() : MsoArrowheadLength;